Safety and Performance Information

 Ways to Provide Power to Your Phone

-You can provide power to your conference phone in one of two ways:
+You can provide power to your phone in one of these ways:

 Use the power adapter that comes with your phone.

 If your network supports Power over Ethernet (PoE), you can plug your conference phone into the network.

 If you are not sure whether your network supports PoE, check with your administrator.

 Phone Behavior During Times of Network Congestion

-Anything that degrades network performance can affect phone voice and in some cases can cause a call to drop.
+Anything that degrades network performance can affect phone audio and, in some cases, can cause a call to drop.
 Sources of network degradation can include, but are not limited to, the following activities:

 Administrative tasks, such as an internal port scan or security scan